sportsclimbs/sportclimbs-2/READLOCAL.md

 ## CMS

-How hard is it to self host Netlify CMS?
+How hard is it to self host ~~Netlify~~ Decap CMS?
 Then have unlimited users.

 Can we use multiple CMS's?
 Might be confusing?